 Employee advocacy, in one form or another, has been around ages before social media.
 Happy employees never needed an extra invite to promote their organization.
 But the rise of social media inevitably made advocacy scalable and thus much more organized and impactful.
 Naturally, a number of social media management (SMM) platforms out there offer advocacy features to complement their original functionality.
-The likes of Hootsuite, Sprout Social, Oktopost, Social Horsepower, and LinkedIn Elevate (now LinkedIn Pages) all offer employee advocacy features or extensions.
+The likes of Hootsuite, Sprout Social, Oktopost and Social Horsepower all offer employee advocacy features or extensions.

 If you are already using one of these platforms for your business and looking into starting an employee advocacy program, this could be your shortest path to do it.
 However, the shortest path doesn’t always mean the right one.
 These advocacy extensions might be right for someone looking to boost their social media metrics and diversify their audience.
 But if you plan to build a long-term program that's going to scale and support your evolving needs, these tools’ functionality may fall short of your expectations.

-I don’t want to generalize (and I trust you’ll do your research anyway), but the case of LinkedIn Elevate sunsetting illustrates that for this category of providers, employee advocacy will always be a ‘good add-on’ rather than the main objective.
+I don’t want to generalize (and I trust you’ll do your research anyway), but the fact that LinkedIn has sunsetted it's advocacy tool LinkedIn Elevate in 2021 illustrates that for this category of providers, employee advocacy will always be a ‘good add-on’ rather than the main objective.
 Their product development and customer service revolve mainly around social media curation, not employee advocacy.

 If you share this sentiment, if advocacy is just a good-to-have addition to your social media marketing kit, not a strategic initiative, this is probably the group of vendors to consider.